 Music Performance Trust Fund

 Vic Firth drumsticks

-In Durham, we are now seeking local sponsors, media partners, cultural organizations, civic entities, and donors, as well as volunteers to help things run smoothly.
+In Durham, we rely on you!
+We are seeking local sponsors, media partners, cultural organizations, civic entities, neighborhood associations, and donors, as well as volunteers to help things run smoothly.

 To hop on board, please email us – email@example.com

 As a city-wide participatory event, Make Music Day Durham relies on YOU to make it happen!
 Our website functions like a dating app.